lingjunliu/centaur/llm/prompt_input_gen.md

     - If the API supports negative values, use them
     - If the API does not have any constraints on number of dimensions, do not use only one variety.
 Try to use different numbers of dimensions
     - Do your best to cover as many valid cases as you can, exceed the 5 input limit if you need to
-- Assign the input to a list named `generated_inputs` by calling the input
+- Assign the input to the key `"{api}"` in a dictionary named `generated_inputs` by calling the function.
+Assume the dictionary was already initialized before, do not initialize the dictionary.
 - It would follow a specific signature.
 The signature for this api is:
     {signature}

-Here is an example for torch.nn.functional.conv_transpose2d:
+Here is an example for `torch.nn.functional.conv_transpose2d`:

 ```python
 import torch, copy